cburdine/materials-ml-workshop/_sources/python/python_logic.md

 ## The Boolean Type

 In order to understand how Python handles logic, we must first learn about the Boolean type, which is called `bool` in Python.
-A Boolean type (named after the mathematician [George Bool](https://en.wikipedia.org/wiki/George_Boole)) is a value that can store either a `True` or `False` value.
+A Boolean type (named after the mathematician [George Bool](https://en.wikipedia.org/wiki/George_Boole)) is a type that can store either a `True` or `False` value.
 Let's create some `bool` varibles using the following Python code:

 ```{code-cell}
 # True and False are constant Boolean values: